Frequently Asked Questions

 What is my cost?

-Our workshop training is $45 dollars (scholarships available).
+Our workshop training is $50 dollars (some scholarships available).
 Our office does have an extensive lending library and offers some texts for sale.
 We also have teaching materials and lesson plans for your use as well as a small list of the extensive online resources available.

 Who are the students?